jethornton/flexgui/docs/source/resources.rst

 .. image:: /images/resources-04.png
    :align: center

-Click on the first image, then use shift and click on the last image to select all the image files:
+Click on the first image, then use shift and click on the last image to select all the image files

 .. image:: /images/resources-05.png
    :align: center